mr-adult/tree-iterators-rs/README.md

 ### Leaves

-leaves() is a method that can be called after any of the above APIs (including attach_ancestors()) to change the iterator structure to one that only returns leaves of the tree.
+[leaves()](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/trait.TreeIterator.html#method.leaves) is a method that can be called after any of the above APIs (including attach_ancestors() - see [here](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/trait.AncestorsIterator.html#method.leaves)) to change the iterator structure to one that only returns leaves of the tree.
 In the example tree (see above documentation), this will always result in the sequence 3, 4, 5, 10.
 Once this method is called, the iterator transforms to be either a breadth-first (if the iterator was previously breadth-first) or a depth first postorder search (if the iterator was previously one of pre-, in-, or post-order depth first searches).

 I will be using the depth first preorder search in the examples, but this works with all of the traversal types.
 This method can be called immediately if you wish to only receive the leaves of the tree like so:
 ```rust